 Not very far from the centre of Szczawnica, in Jaworki, you can find a haven full of artists like: “Muzyczna Owczarnia“.
 Rock, blues, jazz, country and other concerts take place in the town.
 Often they will include well-known, popular Polish and foreign performers.
 Most weekends you will discover a gathering of connoisseurs of music.

 This is a travel Guide about the country of Polska which is located in central Europe.
-You are very welcome to visit our site and we hope that you will enjoy the experience.
+You are very welcome to visit my site and I hope that you will enjoy the experience.

 It may be the case that this location has not yet been reviewed and written about so if you can contribute any information about this place to improve this guide please send it to Szczawnica Travel Guide.